gitter-badger/jedipus/README.md

 ######Features
 * Execute Jedis Consumer and Function Java 8 Lambas against a Redis Cluster.
 * Use known slot ints for O(1) direct primitive array access to a corresponding JedisPool.
-* Minimal locking is applied using a StampedLock optimistic read when retrieving a JedisPool.
-Locking is required to handle concurrent Redis hash slot remapping events.
+* Locking is only applied to threads that are accessing slots that are MOVING or for which a client connection cannot be established triggering a slot cache refresh.
 * Re-uses the work already done on Jedis clients to support pipelining and transactions.
 Remember that all keys must share the same hash slot, instead of validating this, Jedipus trusts the user in order to avoid unnecessary overhead.
 * Minimal dependency tree (Jedipus -> Jedis -> org.apache.commons:commons-pool2).
 * Utilities to manage and execute Lua scripts.